History

 Building Benefits

-During the 1990s, the IATSE Local 891 membership decided to establish a training program which offered skills upgrading, safety training and labour education.
+During the 1990s, the IATSE 891 membership decided to establish a training program which offered skills upgrading, safety training and labour education.
 The cost of much of the training was, and still is, subsidized by the Local.

 During the early 1990s, the membership decided to establish an extensive health benefits plan (HBP)--an enormous help for workers who have no single employer to provide such benefits.
 As part of this initiative, the HBP also provided an Employee and Family Assistance Program to assist members who were struggling with personal issues of almost any nature.

 In 2004, in a move designed to help members plan for retirement, the Local established a group RRSP plan to which employers contribute and members can top-up on a voluntary basis.
-The Plan is called CEIRP and now has 15,000 entertainment workers enrolled across Canada.
+The Plan is called CEIRP and has 15,000 entertainment workers enrolled across Canada.

 A Democratic Foundation